craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 create your plugin.
 Simply fill in the plugin descriptor file ``craftercms-plugin.yaml`` file and remove items you don't need

-.. _plugins-create-your-plugin-files:
+.. _newIa-plugins-create-your-plugin-files:

 ^^^^^^^^^^^^^^^^^^
 Create your plugin
 ^^^^^^^^^^^^^^^^^^
 To create a plugin, a descriptor file ``craftercms-plugin.yaml`` is required.
-:ref:`This <plugin-descriptor-file>` article contains more information on what's in the file and an example file.
+:ref:`This <newIa-plugin-descriptor-file>` article contains more information on what's in the file and an example file.

 The next requirement for creating your plugin are the plugin files.